bxparks/rpn83p/docs/USER_GUIDE_TVM.md

 The sign convention of the TVM equation is such that +'ve represents inflow of cash, and -'ve represents outflow of cash.

+### Example 2

-**Example 2**: Assuming Example 1, calculate the amount that can be borrowed if the payment is $3000/month instead of $3496/month
+Assuming Example 1, calculate the amount that can be borrowed if the payment is
+$3000/month instead of $3496/month

 - (Building on Example 1)
 - Press -3000 `PMT` (should see `TVM Stored`)
 - Press `PV` (should see `TVM Caculated`)
 - Answer: $429052.882

+### Example 3

-**Example 3**: Assuming Examples 1 and 2, calculate the interest rate required to get a $500,000 mortgage with a $3000/month payment
+Assuming Examples 1 and 2, calculate the interest rate required to get a
+$500,000 mortgage with a $3000/month payment

 - (Building on Examples 1 and 2)
 - Press 500000 `PV` (should see `TVM Stored` message).
 This resets the current